BStoelzner/KiDS_geometry_vs_growth/README.md

 # KiDS-1000: Geometry versus growth

-This repository contains chains and code used in arXiv:XXXX.YYYYY.
+This repository contains chains and code used in arXiv:2105.09545.

 ### Contents
 - **analysis:** Scripts that reproduce the plots in the paper